- 20 Sep 2023

 Although we process payments through Stripe (a 3rd party processor), we are not able to manually enter your credit card for you or manually charge a credit card directly through Stripe.
 Credit cards are automatically processed through Airtable.

-As soon as you upgrade your workspace to a premium paid plan, Airtable processes your credit card immediately.
+As soon as you upgrade your workspace to a paid plan, Airtable processes your credit card immediately.
 We also immediately process your payment as soon as the next invoice is created.
 Once the invoice is posted to your workspace, a link to the new invoice is sent via email directly to all workspace owners.

 Our payment system is set up to upload only one credit card at a time.
 You do have the option to change your credit card information at any time.